 A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.

 Part of your brain stops getting blood.
 Brain tissue that doesn't get blood stops working and dies.
 If a lot of brain tissue is affected, your symptoms will be more severe.

 If a blocked blood vessel opens up quickly on its own, your symptoms may go away completely.
-This is called a transient ischemic attack Transient Ischemic Attacks (TIA) Transient is something that goes away quickly.
-Ischemic means no blood flow is getting to an organ.
-So a TIA is a temporary brain problem caused by a lack of blood flow to part of your brain... read more (TIA), which is a warning sign that you could soon have a stroke.
+This is called a transient ischemic attack Transient Ischemic Attacks (TIA) A TIA is a short-term problem in your brain.
+It is caused by a lack of blood flow to part of your brain.
+A TIA is similar to a stroke except that a TIA doesn't cause long-lasting brain damage... read more (TIA), which is a warning sign that you could soon have a stroke.

 Stroke symptoms come on suddenly

 You get different symptoms depending on what part and how much of your brain was affected